jhavenz/laravel-permission-name-generator/readme.md

 1. Call that resource (by name) on the facade `OwnedPermission::user()`

-2. Then you can chain the 'retrieval' method on the call to the resource:
+2. Then you can chain the 'retrieval' method on the call to the resource, e.g.
 `OwnedPermission::user()->browse()`

 3. This means, for each resource that you've listed within the config, you have 9 'retrieval' methods you can call: